South Sudan—Resilience through Agriculture in South Sudan (RASS) Activity

 Select Results

-• Reached 40,550 program participants with improved technologies and management practices, of whom 13,389 are farmers in 531 farmer groups engaging in field crops, vegetables, and community-based seed production.
+• Reached 62,156 program participants (54.2 percent women and 26.4 percent young people) with improved technologies, management practices, small firms, alternative livelihood activities, and social behavior change messaging.
+Of the total program participants, 23,298 are farmers in 768 farmer groups engaging in field crops, vegetables, and community-based seed production.

-• Helped participants engaging in farming and other businesses to realize $1,971,809 in sales of their field crops, vegetables, livestock, honey, shea products, peanut butter, and more.
+• Helped participants engage in farming and other businesses to realize $ 2,409,911 in sales of their field crops, vegetables, livestock, fish, honey products, shea products, energy-saving stoves, sewn apparel, soap, and more.

-• Reached 9,067 children under the age of 5 with nutrition specific interventions which included the provision of nutrients and training of their mothers and caregivers on nutrition and good hygiene practices.
+• Reached 14,737 children under the age of 5 with nutrition-specific interventions which included the provision of nutrients and training of their mothers and caregivers on nutrition and good hygiene practices.

-• Organized and supported 3,193 program participants from 123 village savings and loans associations (VSLA)—improving access to finance in communities and developing a savings culture.
+• Organized and supported 4,526 program participants from 176 village savings and loans associations—improving access to finance in communities underserved by formal financial institutions and developing a savings and lending culture.

 • Increased the autonomy of female participants in agriculture-related decision-making by 19 percent, increasing from 34 percent to 53 percent.
 In addition, 15 percent of the surveyed participants, male and female, reported increased asset ownership, indicating positive progress.